fetaro/rbatch/README.md

 ```

-Finally you run the script, then following logfile is output.
+Finally, you run the script, then following logfile is output.

 Log file : `${RB_HOME}/log/20140121_123124_ec2_create_snapshot.log`